Roger-Takeshita/Django_REST_Framework/README.md

     version: "3"
     # Next we define the services of our application
     services:
-      # we only have one service called app
+      # create our app service
       app:
         # this means that our build section of the configuration, we define de context ., this means that is the main folder of our project
         build: